OS X Yosemite How to Restore MAC to factory settings

 5. Disc Selection

-On the left side, you will see the name of the internal or external drive connected to the Mac, and on the right side data and options will be deployed to run for the record: When you select another window, which in turn will be divided into two spaces, the selected.
+On the left side, you will see the name of the internal or external drive connected to the Mac.
+On the right side, data and options will be displayed for the record.
+When you select another window, it will in turn be divided into two spaces.

 What you should do is choose the internal hard disk.
-The way to identify the disc begins with the storage capacity of your Mac, followed by the word Apple and the disk type (solid or rigid state).
+First, identify the disk by checking the storage capacity of your Mac.
+Then, look for the word Apple.
+Finally, determine the disk type, either solid or rigid state.
 An example would be the Apple 128 GB SSD.

 6. A final small step

-Once the process is complete, it returns to the first window (one that had four main options) and selects the option to Reinstall Mac OS X. Here the process will take several minutes, but once completed, you’ll have a completely clean environment.
+After the process is complete, it goes back to the first window.
+This is the window with four main options.
+Then, it selects the option to Reinstall Mac OS X. Here the process will take several minutes, but once completed, you’ll have a completely clean environment.

 OS X Utility Reinstall OS X